X

 Over the last two weeks, Kayshon Boutte has averaged 19.9 fantasy points per game and is the WR7.
 In those two games, Boutte has been the recipient of three Drake Maye touchdown passes and has 148 receiving yards on seven receptions.
 Yes, seven receptions.

 Another reason Boutte's success is not sustainable this week is the matchup.
 Cleveland is allowing the third-fewest passing yards per game this season, averaging 173.7 yards per game.
-For fantasy, they had been allowing roughly 30 fantasy points per game to the wide receiver position before limiting Dolphins receivers to 21.6 last week.
+For fantasy, it had been allowing roughly 30 fantasy points per game to the wide receiver position before limiting Dolphins receivers to 21.6 last week.

 Tetairoa McMillan - WR, Carolina Panthers vs. Buffalo Bills